 We’ve picked out two really good dedicated lithium motorcycle battery chargers.
 Now only will they charge a battery from almost dead to fully charged but they’ll also maintain the battery with a trickle charge function meaning you can ‘fit and forget’ and know your battery will be ready whenever you are.

-What makes this ultra-compact lithium motorcycle battery charger our pick is the fact it will also charge lead-acid batteries and 6v/12v batteries.
+This one charger does it all.
+It charges lithium motorcycle batteries and regular lead-acid ones.
+It’ll also charge 6v and 12v batteries.
 Despite its compact size, it’s not just a trickle charger; it’ll also desulfate batteries and bulk charge them.
 It comes with crocodile clips and a quick-connect charging cable.
 It was the only charger in this review that recovered an almost dead lead-acid battery too.

 Specially designed to charge and maintain 12V Lithium batteries, the OptiMate 0.8A is fully automatic and protects against user errors as there are no switches to operate it.
 This compact charger is perfect for LiFePO4 12V batteries from 3Ah – 50Ah.
 It’s a quality make but, unlike the NOCO, it isn’t designed to also charge lead-acid batteries.